Derived Foliations: Reeb stability and algebraic integrability

-$(2) \Rightarrow (3)$ By the universal property of the leaf spaces (Proposition \ref{p8}), we have a canonical identification $M^h\simeq X^h\sslash \F^h$.
-In particular, the maximal leaves of $\F^h$ are automatically the analytification of the fibers of $p$, and thus compact, by hypothesis.
-In the same way, the holonomy groups of $\F^h$ are the isotropy groups of $M$, and thus are finite because $M$ is proper. \\
+$(2) \Rightarrow (3)$ By the universal property of the leaf spaces (Proposition \ref{pVI-2}) we have a canonical identification $M^h\simeq X^h\sslash \F^h$.
+In particular, the maximal leaves of $\F^h$ are automatically the analytification of the fibers of $p$, and thus, by hypothesis, they are compact.
+In the same way, the holonomy groups of $\F^h$ are the isotropy groups of $M$, and so they are finite because $M$ is proper. \\

 $(3) \Rightarrow (1)$ This implication is the main content of the theorem, and its proof will be somehow long.
 Let $x \in X$ be a closed point such that $\cL^{max}_{x}(\F^h)$ is compact.
 The monomorphism $\cL^{max}_{x}(\F^h) \hookrightarrow X^h$ is thus a closed immersion, and by GAGA $\cL^{max}_{x}(\F^h)$ arises as the analytification of a closed subscheme $X_x \subset X$.
 We denote by $\widehat{X_x}$ the formal completion of $X$ along $X_x$.